 Brock Wilson - News Writer / Anchor / Reporter

-Brock Wilson has a Broadcasting Degree from Evangel University in Missouri, where he was a News Anchor for his the morning sports program, Sports Update.
+Brock Wilson joined iHeartMedia as a News Writer and Anchor in 2018.
+He has a Broadcasting Degree from Evangel University in Springfield, Missouri, where he was a News Anchor for the morning sports program, Sports Update.

-Brock was a Play-by-Play Announcer and Sports Producer and Director in college, and also did play-by-play for a Springfield, Missouri area high school football team and the Heart of America Athletic Conference.
+Brock was a play-by-play announcer and sports producer and director in college, and also did high school football play-by-play for a Springfield area high school football team and the Heart of America Athletic Conference.

-Besides being a sports (especially the St. Louis Cardinals and the Blues), Brock also plays multiple instruments and is a country music fan.
+Besides being involved in sports, Brock also plays multiple instruments and is a country music fan.

 Dave Bohl - News Anchor / Reporter